1. FLOYD MAYWEATHER (45-0 26KO’s)

 Boxing’s biggest name is coming off a one sided master-class against Mexican superstar Saul ‘Canelo’ Alvarez.
-Mayweather is two fights in to his six fight deal with Showtime and will be out again in May 2014, but who will be his next victim?
+Mayweather is two fights in to his six fight deal with Showtime and will be out again on May 3 against WBA champion Marcos Maidana.

 Ward looked the boxing magician he is in a one sided beating of a game but outclassed Edwin Rodriguez.
-He is not only the best middleweight in the world but he is also the best light heavyweight, potential fights with Froch, Golovkin and Hopkins could be in his 2014 but for now he stands way ahead of his peers whether Froch will admit that is another thing.
+He is the best super middleweight in the world.
+Ward still hasn’t got a fight lined up for 2014, but possible fights with Golovkin, Chavez Jr., Froch and even Groves could be made before the end if the year.

 The unbeaten Cuban find’s himself in an unusual predicament, he is a technically excellent boxer who holds a victory of Nonito Donaire but his style doesn’t do much for the TV audience and he came under a lot of criticism for his performance against the Philipino.
 He may be the best boxer in the lower weight classes but needs to adjust his style to stay a headline act and make serious money.
 He faces Joeseph Agbeko on December 7th.

 5. WLADIMIR KLITSCHKO (61-3 51KO’s)

 The best heavyweight in the world has dominated his division for the best part of a decade, we may never know how good he really is as the level of competition he continues to face is so poor.
 In his recent fight against Povetkin he made a career high pay day but put on one of the ugliest clinch ridden performances of his career, he didn’t lose a round and looks pretty untouchable at the moment.
 He faces Alex Leapai on April 26.